switcherapi/switcher-api/README.md

 - **New Group** - GroupConfig: /groupconfig/create [POST]

 ### Switcher
-Switchers are the main entities to control features.
+Switchers are the entry point to control features in your application.<br>

 - **New Switcher** - Config: /config/create [POST]

 ### Strategy
-Customize the behavior of the Switcher by including strategy rules to your Switchers.
+Customize the Switcher behavior by including strategy rules to your Switchers.

 - **New Strategy** - ConfigStrategy: /configstrategy/create [POST]